aosabook/500lines/template-engine/chapter.md

 </ul>
 ```

-Conditionals and loops can of course be nested to build more complex pages.
+Conditionals and loops can be nested to build more complex pages.

 Lastly, so that we can document our templates, comments appear between
 brace-hashes: